 EMDR appears to stimulate processing of negative memories by closely mimicking the natural process that occurs during sleep, when the brain enters Rapid Eye Movement (REM) sleep.
 EMDR therapy uses rapid and rhythmic eye movements to stimulate the brain, combined with guided recollection of trauma.

-EMDR therapy was originally discovered as an approach to address stress, anxiety and depressive symptoms related to traumatic events and memories.
+EMDR therapy was originally discovered as an approach to address stress, anxiety and depressive symptoms related to traumatic events and memories, know more.
 EMDR was developed by the American psychologist Francine Shapiro, in the late 1980s, primarily as a treatment for Post Traumatic Stress Disorder (PTSD).

 The EMDR therapy uses bilateral stimulation, right/left eye movement, or tactile stimulation, which repeatedly activates the opposite sides of the brain, releasing emotional experiences that are “trapped” in the nervous system.
 This helps the neurophysiological system, to free itself of blockages and reconnect itself.
 As troubling images and feelings are processed by the brain via the eye-movement patterns of EMDR, psychological issues are resolved, leading to peace of mind.